 Generally speaking, the more complicated your business operations, the more POS system features you will need.
 With the right pos software in place, managing your retail business should be painless and straightforward.
 If your new system offers little more than a basic cash register, you’re likely lacking critical POS features you’ll need as your business grows.
 However, consider the time required to train employees to be up to speed with the new system.
 Training both managers and cashiers should take minimal time.

 Depending on the capabilities you need and the size of your retail business, the cost of POS systems differ.
 Be sure to go with a POS provider that offers clear, competitive pricing, including customized rates for your business.
 Beware of POS vendors that may mask subscription costs by forcing you to use a certain credit card processing service.
 A quality POS provider will offer you the option to select your own processor or use theirs if you choose.
 Make sure to read the fine print and focus on providers with the most transparent pricing.

 There is not a single POS system that fits perfectly for any type of retail business.
 The retail industry is a diverse market with unique needs.
 So, find a POS system specific to your business industry, or at least offers the functionalities for a variety of verticals.
 The unique features it provides should automate the distinct needs of your retail business.
 This will provide you with a better return on investment as compared to choosing a one-size-fits-all POS system.

 Try Before You Buy

 Before you buy any POS system, please make sure it is easy to use, has the right functionality, meets your business needs, and has the right security standards.
-Try to use the free trial version of the POS system in question yourself.
+If there’s one available, make an effort to use the free trial version of the POS system in question yourself.
+If that isn’t an option, consider scheduling a product demonstration to see it in action.
 Most importantly, make sure the basic functionalities are straightforward — no need to train your employees for days.

 Get Employee Input